Withdrawing from classes (whether you withdraw from all your courses,

 Consider the cost of withdrawal

-Your cost of attendance for your educational program will escalate as a result of lost time, unearned coursework, delayed graduation and increased educational debt if you are borrowing to attend school.
+The total cost of your educational program will escalate as a result of lost time, unearned coursework, delayed graduation and increased educational debt if you are borrowing to attend school.
 If you need to withdraw, we recommend that you work with your financial aid and academic counselors to find strategies to minimize this cost.

 Listed below are some possible effects of withdrawal.
 Please refer to our Withdrawal Checklist